Eagle-N NN Accelerator

 Fast Dispatch Engine (FDE)

-A hardware unit responsible for: Scheduling and dispatching workloads to Tensix cores Managing command streams and execution flow -
+A dedicated hardware unit that schedules and dispatches workloads to the Tensix cores while managing command streams and controlling execution flow. -

 TensixNeo Cluster